-The patch is a thin piece of plastic that looks like a square Band-Aid.
+The patch is a thin piece of plastic that comes in either a circle or square depending on the brand.
 It's a little less than two inches across, and comes in one—and only one—color, beige.
 The patch is stuck onto the skin and it gives off hormones that prevent the ovaries from releasing eggs.
 The hormones also thicken cervical mucus, which helps to block sperm from getting to the egg in the first place.
-The brand name Ortho Evra isn't being produced anymore, but the generic, Xulane is.
+The brand name Ortho Evra isn’t being produced anymore, but the generics, Xulane or Zafemy are, and there is a new, lower-dose version named Twirla.

 Less effort than the pill